tsdh/sotesola2012/README.md

 script.
 If an implementation needs to be built beforehand using ant or make, this script will do that for you.
-However, some implementations encode absolute paths in their build scripts or rely on external plugins or libraries which may or man not be installed.
+However, some implementations encode absolute paths in their build scripts or rely on external plugins or libraries which may or may not be installed.
 Thus, for some of them building might fail...

 Thereafter, the folder `models/` contains one xmi file per 101 implementation